sg-developer-portal/i2c-technical-content/i2c-deployment-guide/introduction.md

 <details>
  <summary>driftctl</summary>
- <p>Infrastructure drift is a blind spot and a source of potential security issues.'
+ <p>Infrastructure drift is a blind spot and a source of potential security issues.</p>
  <p>driftctl is a free and open-source CLI that warns of infrastructure drift and fills in the missing piece in your DevSecOps toolbox.</p>
 </details>